jfrancis42/js8net/README.md

 - The API is completely asynchronous.
 You send commands to JS8Call whenever you wish, and it sends the reply whenever it's good and ready.
 Or maybe not.
 As a result, without an API library, you have to keep track of what queries were sent, then attempt to match up random replies with the original queries.

 - It's incomplete.
 You cannot mark INBOX messages as read (or delete them).
 You cannot toggle SPOT on or off.
 You cannot trigger a contact log.
 You cannot toggle TX on or off.
-You cannot enable or disable Autoreply, Heartbeat Networking, Heartbeat Acknowledgements, change Decoder Sensitivity, turn simultaneous decoding on or off, change callsign groups, change Station Status, change the CQ or Reply messages, and the list goes on and on.
+You cannot enable or disable Autoreply, Heartbeat Networking, Heartbeat Acknowledgements, change Decoder Sensitivity, turn simultaneous decoding on or off, change callsign groups, change Station Status, change the CQ or Reply messages.
+I'd also love to see an API call to generate a message checksum (for a message I'm generating) and to validate the checksum of a received message.

 - The API is completely disconnected from the GUI.
 If you make a change using the API, for example changing the speed from Normal to Slow or changing your grid square, those changes are invisible in the GUI.
 The changes happen, but they're not reflected on the screen, leading to a very confusing state.